brackendev/SwiftPlayground-Pharo/README.md

 #### ▪️ Array class extension: `asSwiftArray`

+Returns a string representation of a Swift object from a Pharo array.
 Currently only handles one depth of booleans, numbers, and strings.

 ```smalltalk
 #(1 'A' 2 true 3 false) asSwiftArray.